wp-plugins/smart-forms/readme.txt

 9. Calculated field interface
 10. Example of date field
 == Changelog ==
+= Smart Forms 0.7 =
+* Fixing issue with the form submission
+* Adding  the posibility to redirect to another page after the form was submitted
+* Adding the posibility to customize the submission successfull message
+* Fixing a css issue with the form text boxes.
+* Fixed issues with forms
+* Fixed issue en the forms entries screen

 = Smart forms 0.6 =
 * Added new forms elements (email,phone, address, captcha,number)